Manuel-Dominy/Manuel-Dominy/README.md

 Hi, I'm Manuel Dominy! 👋

 I'm passionate about App Development and Poster Design.
-With a strong foundation in various programming languages, I specialize in:
+I have a strong Foundation In basics of LLM and Machine Learning.

 Java, C, C++, Python for backend and algorithmic tasks Flutter for building beautiful mobile apps